ben-velastegui/content-ops-starter/content/pages/cv.md

           cutting-edge data analytics and machine learning to drive innovations in biomarker discovery and genetic research.
         features:
-          - 'Proficient in Python, R, and Bash scripting'
           - Experience using Bioconductor and BLAST
         image:
           url: /images/cdc-w9KEokhajKw-unsplash.jpg